odow/StochOptFormat/README.md

 structure into the JSON file format, hence allowing easy access from almost all major computer languages.

-StochOptFormat is inspired by our work on [JuMP](https://jump.dev) and [SDDP.jl](https://odow.github.io/SDDP.jl/latext).
+StochOptFormat is inspired by our work on [JuMP] and [SDDP.jl].
 However, it is not exclusive to Julia or stochastic dual dynamic programming.
 For example, this format makes it possible to read multistage stochastic programming problems into Python and solve them with the progressive hedging library [PySP](https://pyomo.readthedocs.io/en/stable/modeling_extensions/pysp.html).
 We have not implemented the code yet because this is not our area of expertise.

 In creating StochOptFormat, we wanted to achieve the following: